venukarmanya/laravel-oauth2/README.md

 Authorize users with your application in a driver-base fashion meaning one implementation works for multiple OAuth 2 providers.
 This is only to authenticate onto OAuth2 providers and not to build an OAuth2 service.

-Note that this Spark ONLY provides the authorization mechanism.
-There's an example controller below, however in a later version there will be a full controller.
+Note that this package *ONLY* provides the authorization mechanism.
+There's an example controller below.

 ## Installation via Composer

 Add this to you composer.json file, in the require object;

-    "madewithlove/laravel-oauth2": "0.2.*"
+    "madewithlove/laravel-oauth2": "0.4.*"

 After that, run composer install to install Laravel OAuth 2.0.